jasonwhite/button/docs/_docs/commands/update.md

 Brings the build state up-to-date.
 This includes:

- * Updating the internal task graph based on structural changes to the build description.
+ 1. Updating the internal task graph based on structural changes to the build description.

- * Deleting outputs that should no longer get built.
-For example, if the task `gcc -c foo.c -o foo.o` was removed, the output `foo.o` will be deleted from disk.
+ 2. Deleting outputs that should no longer get built.
+For example, if the task `gcc -c foo.c -o foo.o` was removed from the build description, the output `foo.o` will be deleted from disk.

+ 3. Checking for changes to resources.
+A resource is considered "changed" if both its last modification time changed *and* the checksum of its contents changed.

- * Running tasks based on changed inputs.
+ 4. Running tasks based on changed inputs.

 This will be the command you will use 99% of the time.
 It is equivalent to an "incremental build".
 Although you should never need to do a complete rebuild,